gov-ithub/romanescU-ansible/README.md

 Configuration
 -------------

-The IPs of the hosts need to be specified in the hosts file.
+Rename hosts_sample to `hosts` and fill in the IPs for every machine.
 Roles are split into groups (pretty much self-explanatory):

 * elasticsearch_nodes - Main Elasticsearch nodes
 * webservers - Nginx webservers